digidotcom/python-devicecloud/docs/index.rst

 <http://www.digi.com/products/cloud/digi-device-cloud/>`_ for clients written
 in Python.

-The library wraps the Device Cloud REST API and hides the details of forming HTTP requests in order to gain access to device information, file data, streams, and other features of the device cloud.
+The library wraps Device Cloud REST API and hides the details of forming HTTP requests in order to gain access to device information, file data, streams, and other features of Device Cloud.
 The API wrapped can be found `here
 <http://ftp1.digi.com/support/documentation/90002008_redirect.htm>`_.

-The primary target audience for this library is individuals interfacing with the device cloud from the server side or developers writing tools to aid device development.
+The primary target audience for this library is individuals interfacing with Device Cloud from the server side or developers writing tools to aid device development.
 For efficient connectivity from devices, we suggest that you first look at using the `Device Cloud Connector <http://www.digi.com/support/productdetail?pid=5575>`_.